 - Organize your courses in order of personal priority and choose alternates.

 - Using the Registration and planning menu in PIT, click on” Register for courses” and enter the course and section numbers to request classes.

-- Complete your requests before the system closes at midnight on March 31 (note that courses must be added & submitted to the advance registration worksheet; just adding courses to a course cart in the course search & planning area does not complete registration).
+- Complete your requests before the system closes (note that courses must be added & submitted to the advance registration worksheet; just adding courses to a course cart in the course search & planning area does not complete registration).

-Students will receive class schedules on April 10.
+Students will receive class schedules the week of November 23rd.
 The registration system will open again for the add/drop period that morning as well and you can begin to make any adjustments to your schedule as needed.

 All continuing SP2 students are STRONGLY recommended to request courses during the advance registration period.
 Students who wait until after this period will be at a great disadvantage, as many class sections may already be closed.

 Advance registration is a priority scheduling system, so the higher a course is listed on the worksheet (first request is highest), the better the chance of getting into that course/section.
 It is entirely up to each student what priority to place on each course request.
 Course priority can be changed at any time during the advance registration period, but all course selections must be finalized before the system closes at the end of the add/drop period.
 (Check the SP2 Calendar for the dates of the upcoming term’s advance registration period.)

 Students should always include an alternate request, especially for their top two choices.
 If the primary request is not available, the alternate is treated with just as high a priority (better than if listed as #2).
 The scheduler will not register a student for both the primary and the alternate choice, just one or the other, as available.